 Note that from continuity of $d(z)$ it follows that also $\E\left[W^-W^+\phi_{TM_i}(W^-z)\right]$ is continuous by dominated convergence.
 Since $S$ is integrable, the first summand tends to zero as $z^*_i\to0$ and also the second summand vanishes as $\P(M_i=0)\to0$.
 In particular, we can choose $i$ large enough such that

 \end{proof}

-We now turn to proofs of Theorems \ref{threshold:res} -- \ref{thm:Pareto:type}.
-To show resilience of the financial system in Theorem \ref{threshold:res}, we want to use Theorem \ref{thm:cont:res}.
-In order for this to work, we need to ensure that $d(z)$ is continuous for $z>0$.
+We now turn to the proofs of Theorems \ref{threshold:res} -- \ref{thm:Pareto:type}.
+To show resilience of the financial system in Theorem \ref{threshold:res}, we want to use Theorem \ref{thm:cont:res} and thus need to ensure that $d(z)$ is continuous for $z>0$.
 This is done in the following lemma.

 \begin{lemma} Assume that $T=\tau(W^-)$ for some integer-valued function $\tau$ satisfying $\tau(w)=o(w)$.
 Then $d(z)$ is continuous on $(0,\infty)$. \end{lemma} \begin{proof} We fix some $\tilde{z}<\infty$ and aim to show that for some arbitrarily fixed $\delta<\tilde{z}$ the family $\left\{W^-W^+\phi_T(W^-z)\right\}_{z\in[\tilde{z}-\delta,\tilde{z}+\delta]}$ is bounded by some integrable random variable almost surely.
 This will show continuity of $d(z)$ by Lebesgue's dominated convergence theorem.